DLR-RM/shape-completion/visualize/README.md

-# shape-completion-visualization
+# Visualization

-Place for shape completion visualization code
+Place for shape completion visualization code such as mesh extraction and rendering.

 ## Installation